skyprolk/Audio-DFK/README.md

 🔊 With random celebrity appearances!

-(I accidently left a bunch of voices in the repo, some of them are pretty good.
+(I accidentally left a bunch of voices in the repo, some of them are pretty good.
 Use --history_prompt 'en_fiery' for the same voice as the audio sample right after this sentence.)

 https://user-images.githubusercontent.com/163408/233747981-173b5f03-654e-4a0e-b71b-5d220601fcc7.mp4